 where $\eta^* = 4\eta/3+\zeta$ is the coefficient of viscosity for the considered one-dimensional deformation.

-Wide-range equations of state for metals \cite{Khishchenko-LiNa-JPCS-2008} are used to determine the pressure $P=P(\rho, U)$ and the temperature $T=T(\rho, U)$ as functions of density and internal energy calculated from Eqs.~(\ref{eq5}) and (\ref{eq7}) correspondingly.
+Multiphase equation-of-state model for metals~\cite{Khishchenko-LiNa-JPCS-2008} is used to determine the pressure $P=P(\rho, U)$ and the temperature $T=T(\rho, U)$ as functions of density and internal energy calculated from Eqs.~(\ref{eq5}) and (\ref{eq7}) correspondingly.
 In the hydrodynamic approximation one should set $S_{zz} = 0$ and $w_{zz} = 0$, and then Eqs.~(\ref{eq5})--(\ref{eq8}) together with the equation of state form a closed system.
-In the elastoplastic approach one should define additional equations for the plastic strain and stress deviator instead.
-For description of the elastoplastic properties, we use the dislocation plasticity model proposed in Refs.~\onlinecite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013} and \onlinecite{Krasnikov-Mayer-Yalovets-IJP-2011} as described below.
+In the elastic-plastic approach, one should define additional equations for the plastic strain and stress deviator instead.
+To describe the elastic-plastic properties, we use the dislocation plasticity model~\cite{Krasnikov-Mayer-Yalovets-IJP-2011, Mayer-Khishchenko-Levashov-Mayer-JAP-2013} as described below.

 Here we make calculations only for fcc monocrystalline metals (copper and aluminum) loaded in [100] direction.
 In this situation, stress and strain fields are symmetrical with respect to axial rotation, and diagonal elements of the stress deviator and the plastic strain tensor satisfy the relations $S_{xx} = S_{yy} = -S_{zz}/2$ and $w_{xx} = w_{yy} = -w_{zz}/2$, while all non-diagonal elements are equal to zero.
 These are already taken into account in Eq.~(\ref{eq7}).
-The stress deviator component $S_{zz}$ is calculated from the Hook's law: \cite{Landau-Lifshitz-VII-1986-eng}
+The stress deviator component $S_{zz}$ is calculated from the Hook's law \cite{Landau-Lifshitz-VII-1986-eng}:

-where $G$ is the shear modulus; $u_{zz}$ is the component of the macroscopic strain tensor, the time derivative of $u_{zz}$ is determined by the velocity of the macroscopic motion of matter: \cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}
+where $G$ is the shear modulus; $u_{zz}$ is the component of the macroscopic strain tensor, the time derivative of $u_{zz}$ is determined by the velocity of the macroscopic motion of matter \cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}:

 The shear modulus is taken linearly increasing with pressure and linearly decreasing with temperature for both considered metals: